SEO Intermediate Updated 2026-03-22

 How do I check if mobile-first indexing is active for my site?

 Google Search Console shows which Googlebot agent (mobile or desktop) crawls your site under Settings > Crawl Stats.
 For all sites migrated after October 2023, mobile is the default.
-You can also check the URL Inspection tool — it shows the crawled version.
+You can also check the URL Inspection tool.
+It shows the crawled version.

 Does mobile page speed affect desktop rankings?